lgdlong/digital-clock-iot-g1/README.md

 - [`docs/flowchart.puml`](docs/flowchart.puml) – Main program flowchart

 The corresponding draw.io files are located in the same folder with the `.drawio` extension.
+The block diagram visualizes how the ESP32/ESP8266 connects to the RTC, sensors, display, buzzer, button and Wi‑Fi network.